petervdn/musictime/README.md

 const result6 = MusicTime.multiply(t2, 3);
 ```

-### converting to seconds
+## converting to seconds
-Supply a bpm to convert any MusicTime to seconds.
+Supply a bpm to convert an instance to seconds.
 ```javascript
 new MusicTime(0,120,0).toTime(120); // = 60
 ```
+Results from these `toTime` calls will be stored in a cache, so that multiple requests (with the same bpm) will skip unnessesary calculations. (this cache is global and is used by all `MusicTime` instances)

-### beatsPerBar and sixteenthsPerBeat
+## beatsPerBar and sixteenthsPerBeat
 Both values default to 4, but can be overridden in the constructor (4th and 5th parameter, respectively)

 ```javascript